| As the B western faded away in the 1950s, Wild Bill Elliott put on a suit and badge and did some mystery/detective movies for Allied Artists.|

 Rather than concentrate on the few negatives, I'm thankful to Eric Stedman ("Dr. Grood") at the Serial Squadron for all his work to restore this exciting serial and bring us a very watchable, very enjoyable DVD.

-You'll find details on the restoration work, along with some screen captures, at: http://www.serialsquadron.com/dvds/republic/daredevilsofthewest/
+You'll find details on the restoration work, along with some screen captures, and more at: http://www.serialsquadron.com/dvds/soundserials/daredevilsofthewest/

 |There's a December 15, 2010 announcement at the official Gene Autry website - "...
 Timeless Media Group is the new DVD home of Gene Autry's feature films and his television series The Gene Autry Show."
 More info is at: http://geneautry.com/news/2010/timeless-new-dvds.html|